mwaiyusuf/Bamboocha/README.md

 7. Top selection
 8. items available,prices,name tags of the items
 9. Footer.some links(forgot password) and some icons
-10. Malls that have compton store,Sellers
+10. Malls that have compton store,Sellers,mobile Apps